doc4d/docs/docs/ViewPro/method-reference.md

 ---
-id: language-reference
+id: Method reference
-title: Language Reference
+title: Method Reference
 ---

-4D View Pro commands can be used in the 4D Method editor just like 4D language commands.

 [A](#a) -
 [C](#c) -